You have no items in your

 Toys, Games & Equipment for gross motor (large muscle group) development

-Added to that gross motor activities are great fun!
-By working on and repeating these activities children on the autism spectrum can develop muscle tone and improve muscle tone and continue to develop both physically and emotionally.
-Improved gross motor skills can also help to calm (particulalry from sensory seeking kids), improve social skills and emotional development.
+Added to this, gross motor activities are great fun!
+By working on and repeating these activities, children on the autistic spectrum can develop and improve muscle tone and continue to develop both physically and emotionally.
+Improved gross motor skills can also help to calm (particularly from sensory seeking kids), improve social skills and emotional development.